Learn about actual and potential costs

 How risky is the Telephone Answering Services supply chain?

 The upstream supply chain poses minimal risk to suppliers and buyers of telephone answering services.
 Telephone answering service suppliers rely on few critical inputs.
-Instead, these services depend highly on relatively unskilled labor that can be readily sourced.
-The abundance of qualified labor limits the risk of labor shortages and...
+Instead, these services depend on relatively unskilled labor that can be readily sourced.
+The abundance of qualified labor limits the risk of labor shortages and prevents...
 Subscribe to learn more.